jidongxiao/CSCI1200-DataStructures/lectures/17_trees_I/README.md

 ## 17.7 ds_set and Binary Search Tree Implementation

-- A partial implementation of a set using a binary search tree is [here](ds_set_starter.h).
+- A partial implementation of a set using a binary search tree is provided in this [ds_set_starter.h](ds_set_starter.h).
 We will continue to study this implementation in Lab 10 & the next lecture.
 - The increment and decrement operations for iterators have been omitted from this implementation.
 Next week in lecture we will discuss a couple strategies for adding these operations.
 - We will use this as the basis both for understanding an initial selection of tree algorithms and for thinking